 • babies aged 12 months and under, especially those aged 6 months and under

-• young children aged 2 years and under with medical conditions.
+• children aged 2 years and under with medical conditions.
 This could be chronic lung disease or congenital heart disease.

 • older adults, especially those with chronic heart or lung disease or weakened immune systems.